mituttta051/Digest-Telegram-Bot/README.md

 ## Getting Started

-Follow these simple steps to get a local copy up and run it on your machine! 📦
+Follow these simple steps to get a local copy and run it on your machine! 📦

 ### Prerequisites